rknightion/netflow2traces/demo/README.md

-# NetFlow to Traces Demo - Full LGTM Stack
+# NetFlow to Traces Demo - Full LGTP Stack

-This demo provides a complete observability stack for NetFlow monitoring with Loki, Grafana, Tempo, and Mimir (LGTM).
+This demo provides a complete observability stack for NetFlow monitoring with Loki, Grafana, Tempo, and Prometheus (LGTP).
 It showcases how NetFlow data can be converted to OpenTelemetry traces and visualized alongside metrics and logs.

 ## Architecture